-Copies of the complete evaluation document go to a seminarian's Ordinary or religious superior and to his vocation director, and the seminarian.
+Copies of the full evaluation document go to a seminarian's Ordinary or religious superior, to his vocation director and the seminarian for use during the evaluation meeting.
 If a seminarian desires, he may release a copy to his spiritual director or counselor.
-A cover page is attached to each evaluation document which specifies the purpose of the copy and whether it may or may not be retained by the individual.
-All recipients of the evaluation document are expected to observe the instructions that are given on that page.
 No other individual is allowed access to an evaluation document without a signed release of information form from the seminarian.

-The Dimensions of Formation
+The Stages and Benchmarks of Formation